FAIR-BioRS/Guidelines/main/README.md

 ## 2. Follow coding standards and best practices during development

 2.1.
-Have code-level documentation (e.g., in code comments, description in the file headers).
+Have code-level documentation (e.g., in code comments, description in the file headers) when deemed necessary for code reuse.

 2.2.
 Record dependencies as per standard practices for the coding language, e.g. in a requirements.txt file for Python code, in a package.json file for Node projects, or in a DESCRIPTION file for R packages.